m1024x/retrogame-preview-guide/README.md

-# How to set up rom previews for GMenuNext on RetroGame/RS-97
+# ROM previews for GMenuNext on RetroGame/RS-97

-Please follow this guide to learn how to download screenshots for your roms and show them in GMenuNext.
-Then end result could look like this:
+Please follow this guide to download screenshots for your roms and show them in GMenuNext.
+If you enable previews in GMenuNext, the plain list of roms is replaced by a split view showing a screenshot or boxart of the selected ROM.
+The end result could look like this:

   ![Working rom preview in GMenuNext](/screenshots/gmenunext-rom-selector.png)